How do Holden cars compare with Star Wars craft?

 How does the Commodore's Parsec Rank stack up against the Millennium Falcon?
 And just how much would it cost to buy the Death Star?

 The wait is finally over.
 You've been searching for the answers and you've found them at last.
-As Holden and Disney join forces (no pun intended) to promote the Star Wars franchise, we've drawn the battle lines and compared the two realms' vehicles of choice.
+As Holden and Disney join forces (no pun intended) to promote the Star Wars franchise, we've drawn the battle lines and compared the two realms' choice vehicles.

 We know who would win when it comes to leaving holes big enough for your enemies to shoot through, but how quickly can you get to where you need to be?
 And how many people and/or droids can you fit in your vehicle?